-II.
-Participation (5%): students are encouraged to vocally engage with the material in a meaningful and thoughtful way.
+I. Participation (10%): the overall class structure is based on a combination of lecture and discussion.
+Therefore, throughout each weekly theme, I will pose plenty of questions, applications, and talking points for students to participate in.
+As such, students are encouraged to vocally engage with the material in a meaningful and thoughtful way.
 Do not burden yourselves with coming up with a "perfect" or "groundbreaking" contribution, as this is not necessary.
 However, please come prepared for each class by doing the assigned readings ahead of time.
 Participation will be assessed on an overall basis throughout the term rather than every time you speak.
-Therefore, consistency and frequency are key!
+I will be calling on randomly selected people so please be ready by completing the readings (I strongly suggest you do corresponding notes to bring to class.)
+When I call on someone, I am there to facilitate and encourage - and I could ask something that I have introduced in class, or something based on a specific reference to an assigned reading.
 See below for the participation grading criteria.
+Finally, consistent, and regular attendance are critical for your understanding...also if you do not attend - you cannot participate!

-III.
-In class midterm exam (25%):
+II.
+In-class midterm exam (25%).
+Time allowed: 50 minutes.